 Bill Cosby fighting $1M/month legal bill in arbitration

-PHILADELPHIA (AP) — A fee dispute between actor Bill Cosby and one in a string of law firms hired to address his legal problems shows the firm was billing Cosby $1 million a month in the run-up to his first sex assault trial.
+PHILADELPHIA (AP) — A fee dispute between actor Bill Cosby and a Los Angeles law firm shows the firm billed him about $1 million a month in the run-up to his first sex assault trial.

-The imprisoned Cosby is challenging a California arbitration award that trims the $9 million bill from Quinn Emanuel Urquhart & Sullivan to below $7 million.
+The 81-year-old Cosby is challenging a California arbitration award that trims the $9 million bill from Quinn Emanuel Urquhart and Sullivan to below $7 million.

-Cosby is serving a three- to 10-year prison term after he was convicted at a 2018 retrial near Philadelphia.
-He is appealing the conviction.
+Cosby is serving a three- to 10-year prison term in Pennsylvania after a 2018 retrial.